mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 res2: Vector[Double] = Vector(0.0, 0.0, 0.0, 0.0, 0.007871325628334973, 0.0, 0.0, 0.012501517174414365, 0.07484429961857492, 0.19986233803966608, 0.6509123275478419, 1.912732127685398, 5.629137095074125, 20.780299658804417, 55.4692317028767, 82.21206052514438, 360.01869158876053, Infinity, Infinity, Infinity, Infinity, Infinity, NaN, Infinity, NaN)
 ```

-That gives the left-hand side of equation 1.1, and so the ROC solution is equivalent to the Bayes decision procedure.

 #### Benefits of a ROC-based analysis

 The ROC curve emphasizes the tradeoff between missing and false alarm errors in determining the optimal decision.
-As long as the curve is not flat, we get a lower miss rate $\text{Pmiss}$ if we accept a higher false alarm rate $\text{Pfa}$.
+Starting at the bottom left corner where $\text{Pmiss}=1$ and $\text{Pfa}=0$, and moving up the curve by decreasing the threshold, we get a lower miss rate if we accept a higher false alarm rate as long as the curve is not flat.
 How much $\text{Pfa}$ we tolerate is determined by the application type, captured by the derivative of the isocost line.
 Given flat priors and high Cmiss, our application requires low $\text{Pmiss}$ and thus tolerates high Pfa.
 Visually, that corresponds to operating points in the right upper-hand corner.

-[TODO: rephrase] The graph also shows the connections between LLR and ROC.
-The fraud application penalizes false negatives heavily, which corresponds to a low $\delta$ in the definition above and therefore to a flattish ROC isocost, which maps to the low threshold in the LLR graph.

-A steep isocost would map to a high LLR threshold.
-If the ratio of priors and costs balance each other and $-\theta$ is close to 0, then the isocost slope is parallel to the $tpr=fpr$ line.
-An example of such application would be to minimise the error rate (Cmiss = Cfa = 1) when prior probabilities are assumed to be equal.
+If the application type had a more balanced ratio of cost-weighted priors, the isocost slope would be approximately parallel to the $tpr=fpr$ line, e.g. when minimising error rates with equal prior probabilities, i.e. Cmiss = Cfa = 1 and $p(\omega_1)=p(\omega_0)=0.5$.
+In that case, we would be looking at operating points near the middle bump of the curve.
+This type of visual inspection is even more useful when comparing multiple recognizers, as a quick glance indicates whose isocost is closer to the top left corner, i.e. which is the better performer[^f1].

-## The PAV algorithm
+## B. The PAV algorithm

 ROC-based threshold optimisation loops through every score to compute its tangent, with the result being the closest to $\delta$.
 As a side note, popular implementations like R's [ROCR](http://ipa-tys.github.io/ROCR/) or python's [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) calculate the expected risk instead of the tangent, then find the minimum.
-At any rate, looping through all scores requires being careful about how we construct intervals as we face sort of accuracy vs efficiency trade off: large bins risk missing the true optimal threshold, whereas thin bins include many unsuitable candidates that waste resources.
+At any rate, looping through all scores requires being careful about how we construct intervals to balance accuracy vs efficiency - large bins risk missing the true optimal threshold, whereas thin bins include many unsuitable candidates that could waste resources.

 `Tradeoff` starts with a histogram of score counts, but the issue with histograms is to define the bin width.
 If it’s too wide, the optimal cut-off may be lost inside a bin, resulting in a higher expected risk than we would have with thinner bins.
 Conversely, if the bins are too thin, some points will not be reliable - a usual problem when estimating continuous distributions from samples.